 The European economy is in a downward spiral following the pandemic, and the once thriving automotive industry is feeling the heat.
 Car companies are subjecting themselves to the Schumpeterian process of creative destruction in order to reinvent themselves.
 Electric cars and car software are the favorites of product strategists.

-With the stagnation and economic deterioration in Europe, the automotive industry is under immense pressure, which could lead to profound changes and its demise.
+With stagnation and economic deterioration in Europe, the car industry is under immense pressure that could lead to profound changes and its demise

-The market reports from the eurozone are dampening hopes of a sustained recovery in the European car markets.
+Eurozone market reports dampen hopes of a sustained recovery in European auto strength

 Source Bloomberg

-At a hearing in the European Parliament in Brussels on March 21, 2023, Luca de Meo, President and CEO of Renault Group, said: “Europe and its automotive industry are at a turning point.
-The challenges are enormous, as is the pressure on the car industry.”
+At a hearing at the European Parliament in Brussels on March 21, 2023, Luca de Meo, President and CEO of Renault Group, said: "Europe and its car industry are at a turning point.
+The challenges are enormous, as is the pressure on the automotive industry."

-Car prices rose due to the chip shortage, but production volumes did not.
-EU7 legislation increases the price of every car with an internal combustion engine.
+Car prices have risen due to the chip shortage, but production volumes have not.
+The EU7 legislation increases the price of every car with a combustion engine.
 In addition, the strain on government funds from inflation, rising debt costs and military spending makes previous incentives for electric vehicles unsustainable.
 While the US and China continue to support electric vehicle manufacturers.

-A devastating chip shortage has driven up prices while production levels have been restricted, clouding the future of the industry.
-And as if that wasn’t enough, EU7 legislation has now dealt a devastating blow, pushing the price of any combustion engine car to new heights.
-At the same time, inflation, rising debt costs and military spending have stretched EU governments’ resources to the limit, forcing them to abandon previous incentives for electric vehicles.
-As the US and China press ahead with their unwavering support for electric vehicle manufacturers, the future of the European automotive industry hangs in the balance, with everything at stake and everything to lose
+A devastating chip shortage has driven up prices while production levels have been constrained, clouding the industry's future.
+And as if that wasn't enough, EU7 legislation has now dealt a devastating blow, pushing the price of any combustion engine car to new heights.
+At the same time, inflation, rising debt costs and military spending have stretched EU governments' resources to the limit, forcing them to abandon previous incentives for electric vehicles.
+As the US and China press ahead with their unwavering support for electric vehicle manufacturers, the future of the European automotive industry hangs in the balance, with everything at stake and everything to lose.

 This will also have an impact on the much-discussed profitability of electric vehicles.
 The industry and regulators must now summon their courage and ingenuity to rise to this massive challenge or risk being engulfed by the fires they have caused.